How to Find Ashaig Campsite. Directions.

 By Rail

 There are train services between Inverness and Kyle of Lochalsh, and between Glasgow and Mallaig, via Fort William.
 It is important to allow enough time to make the connection for the last ferry if you use the Mallaig route.
-There are then buses from Kyle of Lochalsh to Ashaig, and from Armadale to Broadford from where there are buses to Ashaig.
-As the campsite is effectively at the edge of Breakish and Ashaig, ask for Ashaig campsite, Breakish.
+There are then buses from Armadale to Broadford.
 There are also taxi services from Kyle.

 By Bus